 This Benefit gives you a strong connection to a respected NPC.
 If another PC has Status 5+, and is willing, you can instead have them count as your Sponsor for the purpose of meeting other Benefits’ requirements.

 Also adds +2B to answer questions about cultures and places from outside Westeros.

 Supreme Arrogance requires Status 3+.

-Ward is a Drawback, not a Benefit (this is handled very inconsistently across the different rulebooks)!
+Ward is a Drawback, not a Benefit (this is handled inconsistently across the different rulebooks)!
 It gives you -1D on Persuasion tests with both your birth and foster Houses (each assumes you speak from a position of favoring the other), and the risk that you may be slain if your birth House takes overt action against your foster House.

 Full plate armor has AP -5 (not -6).